-All the CPHHS majors are good fits for health professions for a number of reasons, and some do nicely include many pre-requisites for certain professional programs.
+All the CPHHS majors are good fits for health professions for a number of reasons, and some include many pre-requisites for certain professional programs.

 For example, while Public Health/Health Promotion Health Behavior may not include any of the sciences needed for med school, knowing the issues around population and global health is invaluable to work in medicine, and the major has enormous room for elective courses to which your pre-reqs/sciences can be applied.

 The Nutrition Health Sciences option has a large majority of the pre-medical competency courses built in to the degree, but not a lot of extra room for other minors, electives, etc.

 Look at them all and see which suits your interests best.

 For students in the CPHHS, the most common allied health careers students are interested in are: Athletic Training, Physical Therapy, Occupational Therapy, Nursing and Physician Assistant.

 Kinesiology majors can choose to add the Pre-Therapy and Allied Health option, that does offer professional tracks for PA, PT, PT, Medicine, and Nursing pre-requisites.
 Please refer to the OSU course catalog or Kinesiology undergraduate major page for more information.

 While the two most common medical paths our students pursue are Allopathic (MD) and Osteopathic (DO), there are other types of doctors that have different schooling (see below), shorter education paths and therefore lower financial burden, and more often than not, greater life/work balance, so be sure to really look at the different fields.